KingWvrson/Digital_Library_Catalogue/README.md

 ## 👤 Author

-Created as a student project for educational purposes.
+Created by yours truly Warren as a student project for educational purposes.

+##  Testing

+- user for testing as student: arnold@acity.com
+- password for testing as student: 123456

 ---